farismismar/Deep-Reinforcement-Learning-for-5G-Networks/README.md

 For optimal, uncomment lines 428 and 437 from `main.py`.
 Comment out lines 426, 439, 440, 442.
 When run is complete, rename the `figures` folder to become `figures M=m optimal` after completion, where `m` takes values of M as shown above.

-For optimal, uncomment lines 426, 439, 440, 442 from `main.py`.
+For the proposed solution, uncomment lines 426, 439, 440, 442 from `main.py`.
 Comment out lines 428 and 437.
 When run is complete, rename the `figures` folder to become `figures M=m`.

 Run the script `parse.py` in every folder `figures*` you create.
 This generates a few intermediary files.